“So what are you going to do after graduation?”

 Instead of just telling you the stats on where my class is going in the fall, I thought it would be interesting to let my friends share their own stories.
 In this series, you’ll be able to learn about what Notre Dame seniors are doing after graduation, how they came to this decision, and some fun facts about their ND experience.

-What advice do you have for high school students that want to be in your position?
+What advice do you have for a current high school student that wants to be in your shoes in the future?

 Be involved.
 Find what you are passionate about and pursue it unapologetically.
 There are innumerable opportunities available to you at Notre Dame; all you have to do is go out and find them.